Your 28 Day HSC Biology Study Plan | Free Personal HSC Bootcamp Kit

 Your exam should look similar to the 2020 HSC Biology Exam.

-Papers from 2018 and earlier are based on the old syllabus, not the newest 2019 syllabus.
+Papers from 2018 and earlier are based off the old syllabus, not the newest 2019 syllabus.

 However, some content will still be relevant.
 Especially data processing questions.